samsung-cnct/kraken-lib/README.md

 ## What is kraken-lib?
 kraken-lib is an orchestration and cluster-level management system for [Kubernetes](https://kubernetes.io) that creates a production-scale Kubernetes cluster on a range of platforms using default settings.
 When you're ready to optimize your cluster for your own environment and use case, you can deploy with kraken-lib's rich set of configurable options.

 We (Samsung CNCT) built this tool to aid in our own research into high performance and reliability for the Kubernetes control plane.
-Realizing this would be a useful tool for the public at large, we released it as [kraken](https://github.com/samsung-cnct/kraken) (now kraken-v1) in mid 2016.
+Realizing this would be a useful tool for the public at large, we released it as kraken (now [kraken-v1](https://github.com/samsung-cnct/kraken-old)) in mid 2016.
 This first release was great, but we had developed it quickly and just for research.
 After using it ourselves for almost a year and identifying some pain points, we deemed it best to build anew, bringing the best parts forward.
 Thus sprouted kraken-lib our second release.

-It continues to use Ansible and Terraform because of the flexible and powerful abstractions these tools provide at the right layers. kraken-lib provides the same functionality as kraken-v1 but with much cleaner internal abstractions.
+It continues to use Ansible and Terraform because of the flexible and powerful abstractions these tools provide at the right layers. kraken-lib provides the same functionality but with much cleaner internal abstractions.
 This more easily facilitates external and internal contributions.
 It also enables us to quickly improve and evolve with the Kubernetes ecosystem as a whole.

 ## Who and What is it For?
 kraken-lib is targeted at operations teams who support Kubernetes, a practice becoming known as "ClusterOps."
 It provides a single interface where ClusterOps teams can manage Kubernetes clusters across all environments.

-kraken-lib uses a single file to drive cluster configuration, enabling you to check the file into a VCS of your choice and solving two major problems:
+kraken-lib uses a single file to drive cluster configuration, enabling you to check the file into a VCS of your choice and solve two major problems:
-1. Use version control for your cluster configuration as you promote changes from dev through production, for either existing cluster configurations or brand-new ones;
+1. Use version control for your cluster configuration as you promote changes from dev through production, for either existing cluster configurations or brand-new ones.
 2. Enable continuous integration for developer applications against sandboxed and transient Kubernetes clusters. kraken-lib provides a destroy command that cleans up all traces of the temporary infrastructure.

 We believe solving these two problems is a baseline for effectively and efficiently nurturing a Kubernetes-based infrastructure.